 Before you start moving your photo library to a new computer, make sure it is well organized.

-This organization style makes it incredibly simple to back up your photos.
+This organizational style makes it incredibly simple to back up your photos.
 It also makes it easy to move your entire library from one location to another.

-Before starting the migration, I strongly recommend that you conform your photo library into a one-directory structure.
+Before starting the migration, I strongly recommend you conform your photo library to a one-directory structure.